-Our Grassy Meadow Court complex has received a prestigious gold award for its innovative design which supports older people with additional needs and dementia. he development in Grange Road, Hayes, was awarded a gold Dementia Design Accreditation Award earlier this year by the Dementia Service Development Centre (DSDC), an international centre of knowledge and expertise dedicated to improving the lives of people with dementia.
-The complex offers older residents the opportunity to continue to live an independent life and comprises 88 extra-care flats, a dementia resource centre and an array of high quality communal facilities.
-The building was specifically designed to create a living environment that would improve the quality of life for older people and people with dementia, with careful consideration given to design elements such as lighting, colour contrast, signage, textures and sensory stimulation.
-Dr. Martin Quirke, Architect and Researcher at DSDC, said: "We were very impressed with the design of Grassy Meadow Court, which eschewed a sense of a warm and welcoming place for residents to live.
+the lives of people with dementia.
+The complex offers older residents the opportunity to continue to live 88 extra-care flats, a dementia resource centre and an array of design of Grassy Meadow Court, which eschewed a sense of a warm and welcoming place for residents to live.
 Residents particularly enjoy the social facilities of the building, often congregating in the lounges and open-plan café.
 The adaptive approach to managing the environment in tune with residents requirements is welcomed, where various fittings, technology, and other features are used flexibly - installed or adjusted to suit residents' needs and personal preferences."
-Each floor has been given a distinctive theme to help residents with dementia to navigate the building and recognise which floor they are on.
-Themes include pardens, the beach and music, and each floor has colour-coordinated furniture and accessories.
-Natural daylight has been Rooflights in the dementia resource Outside areas include lawned The bathroom in each extraincorporated throughout the building to help residents with dementia to process visual signals to the brain.
-The use of natural light allows residents to identify signs and landmarks to navigate the building, helping to prevent falls and alleviate anxiety. centre also provide more natural lighting, and outside spaces are designed to maximise exposure to natural daylight, with plenty of external space, including wide private terraces, angled winter gardens and a variety of communal roof terraces. gardens, courtyards and a water feature that enable residents to spend time outdoors at any time over the course of the day, helping to improve wellbeing. care flat is specifically designed to promote greater independence with washing and personal hygiene.
+Gold award for extra-care development Our Grassy Meadow Court complex has received a prestigious gold award for its innovative design which supports older Each floor has been given a distinctive theme to help residents with dementia to navigate the building and recognise which floor they are on.
+Themes include gardens, the beach and music, and each floor has colour-coordinated furniture and accessories.
+Natural daylight has been Outside areas include lawned gardens, courtyards and a water feature that enable residents to spend time outdoors at any time over the course of the day, helping to improve wellbeing.
+The bathroom in each extracare flat is specifically designed to promote greater independence with washing and personal hygiene.
 Dementia-friendly fittings have been installed and the colour of the toilet seat contrasts with other colours in the bathroom so that residents are able to visually identify it.